 Instructions: Choose 3 of the following problems to work on.
 Submit your responses as Python text files, with the extension .py.
 Each file should include your name and the problem number.
-Problem set 3 is due Thursday, February 02, by midnight.

-Several of these problems require you to get a copy of the file five_letters.txt, available through Canvas in the "Files' directory, and to create a list of words from it as follows:
+Several of these problems require you to get a copy of the file five_letters.txt from this web page, and create a list of words from it as follows: